firecracker-microvm/firecracker/FAQ.md

 ### What processors does Firecracker support?

 The Firecracker VMM is built to be processor agnostic.
-Intel and AMD processors are supported for production workloads.
-Support for Arm processors is in developer preview.
+Intel, AMD and 64 bit ARM processors are supported for production workloads.

 You can find more details [here](README.md#supported-platforms).